oracle-quickstart/oci-ai-blueprints/docs/sample_blueprints/mig_multi_instance_gpu/README.md

 # Multi-Instance GPU (MIG)

-#### Partition H100 GPUs into multiple isolated instances for efficient resource sharing and concurrent workloads
+#### Partition GPUs into multiple isolated instances for efficient resource sharing and concurrent workloads

 Multi-Instance GPU (MIG) is a feature of NVIDIA GPUs that allows a single physical GPU to be partitioned into multiple isolated instances, each acting as an independent GPU with dedicated compute, memory, and cache resources.
 This enables multiple users or workloads to run concurrently on a single GPU without interfering with each other and without virtualization overhead.

 MIG is particularly useful when running multiple smaller models that do not require an entire GPU, such as hosting multiple smaller LLMs (Llama-7B, Mistral-7B, or Gemma-2B) on an A100 or H100 GPU.
 It ensures resource allocation is optimized, preventing one model from monopolizing the entire GPU while maintaining high throughput.
 This approach is incredibly well-suited for autoscaling scenarios because many more pods can be scheduled onto a single node depending on the MIG configuration.

-Currently, OCI AI Blueprints supports MIG for H100 GPUs (BM.GPU.H100.8 shape) with various slice configurations ranging from 7 mini GPUs with 10GB each to full 80GB instances.
+Currently, OCI AI Blueprints supports MIG for H100, H200, and B200s with various slice configurations ranging from 7 mini GPUs to full instances.
 The system supports creating MIG-enabled shared node pools, deploying inference workloads to specific MIG slices, and updating MIG configurations on existing nodes.

+To see supported configurations and resource requests, go to [Mig Configurations](./README.md#mig-configurations).

 ## Pre-Filled Samples